andrew/ultimate-awesome/README.md

 - [awesome-deep-text-detection-recognition](https://github.com/eric-erki/awesome-deep-text-detection-recognition) - A curated list of resources for text detection/recognition (optical character recognition ) with deep learning methods.
 - [awesome-vector-databases](https://github.com/ever-works/awesome-vector-databases) - A curated list of vector database solutions, libraries, and resources for AI applications -
 - [elasticsearch-collection](https://github.com/exajobs/elasticsearch-collection) - An ongoing & curated collection of awesome software, libraries, learning tutorials,  and most important tools, esources and cool stuff about Elasticsearch.
-- [awesome-made-by-indonesian](https://github.com/fdciabdul/awesome-made-by-indonesian) - A list of project that is made by Indonesian.
 - [Awesome-Microsoft365](https://github.com/fmorrison42/Awesome-Microsoft365) - Links, Tools, Tips, and all kinds of awesomeness to help you navigate and administrate Microsoft 365.
 - [awesome-classical-music-playlists](https://github.com/franc00018/awesome-classical-music-playlists) - Awesome Classical Music Playlists.
 - [DeepLearning-pwcn](https://github.com/Gojay001/DeepLearning-pwcn) - There are paper with code and note in terms of deep learning.